Doregon/tnpsh-wiki/cfw-hfw-mfw/prep-cfw/flashers/progskeet.md

 - ProgSkeet
     - A JTAG programmer such as Injectus if using a solderless clip or ProgSkeet 1.2 / 1.21 (to update the bitstream)

-- NOR only: 20 AWG to 26 AWG wire (CAT5, CAT5e, and CAT6 ethernet cable wires work perfectly)
+- NOR only: 20 AWG to 26 AWG wire (CAT5, CAT5e, and CAT6 Ethernet cable wires work perfectly)

 - NAND only: 28-30 AWG wire